backdrop-contrib/mysql_retry_on_errors/README.md

 =====================

 Under certain conditions, Backdrop can throw fatal database errors/exceptions on sites with lots of concurrent editing or during complex batch operations.
-The easiest solution is simply to wait a brief period and then retry the query.
+The easiest solution is simply to have the database wait a brief period, and then retry the query.

 This project contains a modified MySQL/MariaDB database driver for Backdrop, which will tell Backdrop to automatically retry a query (after a random brief delay) if it encounters a database error such as a deadlock condition or wait timeout.
-If after a set number of attempts the error persists, Backdrop will fall back to its default behavior and throw the fatal error/exception.
+If after a set number of attempts the error still persists, Backdrop will fall back to its default behavior and throw the fatal error/exception.

-If you have never experienced this type of problem, you do not need this project.
+**If you have never experienced this type of problem, you do not need this project.**

 ## Installation